How to Fall Asleep Faster: 10 to 60 Seconds

 Even after following all these techniques, if you’re not able to sleep, just work on the foundations of military breathing and muscle relaxation methods.
 Also, keep reading about more techniques based on how to practice them effectively.

-How to fall asleep in 60 seconds
+How to sleep fast in 40 seconds

-This method will focus more on your breathing and muscles, which will help you put your mind off and will put you back to your bed.
+To sleep fast in 40-60 seconds their is a method that will focus more on your breathing and muscles, also help you put your mind off and will put you back to your bed.
+If you are trying to begin this hacks out, this technique might take some time to work.
+This method is popularly known as 4-7-8 breathing method.

 4-7-8 breathing method

 For the preparation, just place the tip of your tongue against your mouth’s walls, behind the front two teeth.
 Try and keep your tongue there all the time and purse your lips inside if you need to.
+Read the below steps to sleep fast in 40 seconds.

 How to perform a cycle of 4-7-8 breathing